-Autism Assessments
+Autism Assessments and Support

 At New Horizons, we evaluate children and teens for Autism Spectrum Disorder (ASD) and offer a neuroaffirming approach.
 (A neuro-affirming practice means that we believe in a strengths and rights-based approach to developmental differences and aim to provide support and adaptations that affirm the child’s neurodivergent identity.)